Over 1 day

 - In some cases, the only way to tear out the ceramic tile is with heavy equipment such as a jackhammer or air chisel.

-- After you have chipped away at the tile and mortar, cut the old subfloor into small sections with a circular saw equipped with a carbide blade.
+- Cut the old subfloor into small sections with a circular saw equipped with a carbide blade.

 - Pry up the sections with a pry bar.
 If the old tile was laid on underlayment, cut through the underlayment and mortar but not the subfloor.